Internal analysis · Zions Bancorporation

 • Mature AI Center, Document Understanding, Task Mining

-• Huge marketplace of prebuilt activities / connectors
+• Big marketplace of prebuilt activities and connectors

 Watch-outs